The Process of Purchasing Property in Thailand

 Many of the pitfalls can be avoided by following the steps above and working with a professional.
 Here are some pitfalls that can make your home purchase less than perfect.
 These can end up costing you tons of money, cause lots of aggravation, or both.

 Not fully understanding the costs involved: The cost of living in Thailand is one reason many choose to live here but you must also consider closing costs, carrying costs, and moving costs.
 Make sure you fully understand the costs involved when purchasing a property in Thailand.
 Many times, home buyers overlook the costs that are above and beyond the purchase price.
 Your realtor can break down closing costs and carrying costs for you so you know the costs upfront.

 Flooding: You might be viewing property when the sun is beating down – so the thought of what happens when it rains will be far from your mind.
 But when it rains in Thailand, it can really come down and this can produce flooding in some areas.
 To be sure that you are not a victim of this, ask some neighbors if the street floods or view the home during or after a big rain.
 In Phuket, flooding is uncommon.

 Noise: When viewing homes be aware of how loud or quiet it is.
-Take your time and listen for street noise, neighbors, dogs barking, or a mosque nearby.
+Take your time and listen for possible street noise, neighbors, dogs barking, or a mosque nearby.
 Ask yourself, could I live here, and would what I am hearing now bother me.